 - Enrolled in E.M.T certificate

-- Completed ORI 110 at previous institution
+- Completed ORI 110 or equivalent at previous institution

 - Transferred to Calhoun with 12 or more college credit hours